turntable-so/turntable/README.md

 docker compose --env-file .env up --build
 ```

-You can now open your browser and go to http://localhost:3000 to see the app running.
+Once the docker build is complete, you will see a line in the terminal like this: 'The app is ready!
+Visit http://localhost:3000/ to get started'.
+Once you do, open your browser and go to http://localhost:3000 to see the app running.
 Signup with a username and password to start using the app.

 b.
 Demo resources